arunghosh/react-time-line/README.md

 **Style**

 Currently there is no proper way to set the style.
 As a hack you can override the default style.
+Check for the default style in `src/style.scss`.

 ### For developers